aaronmbos/personal-site/_posts/64_ffmpeg-command-anatomy.md

 ffmpeg -i input.mp4 -r 30 output.mp4
 ```

 When dealing with input (and output for this matter) options order is important because by default the options will be applied to the next file in the command.
 For example, the command below accepts two input files.
 The `-ss` option seeks to the input file at the specified position, which is included twice in the example to seek to different times in each input file.
-The command itself will result in two gifs being created with the specified length of 5 seconds (`-to 5`) a framerate of 10 fps (`-r 10`) and resize the output (`-vf scale=200:-1`).
+The command itself will result in two gifs being created with the specified length of 5 seconds (`-to 5`) a framerate of 10 fps (`-r 10`) and resized output (`-vf scale=200:-1`).

 ```shell
 ffmpeg -ss 00:00:05 -i input1.mp4 -ss 00:00:01 -i input2.mp4